kodabdan/ENGI301/project_01/README.md

   sudo chmod 666 i2c*

 The sensors and potentiometer pass data to the main driver, which communicates with the LCD display as well as the buzzer for the outputs.
 The potentiometer can be rotated to change voltage level, which controls the LCD.
-The sensors are not interacted with and collect data.
+The user does not interact with the sensor and they simply collect data.

 The program can be made by adding the following line to the cronlog:
 @reboot sleep 30 && bash /var/lib/cloud9/ENGI301/python/plant_care_device/run > /var/lib/cloud9/logs/cronlog 2>&1